Rockies vs. Rangers Player Props Betting Odds

-You can find player prop bet odds for Marcus Semien, Charlie Blackmon and other players on the Texas Rangers and Colorado Rockies before their matchup at 4:05 PM ET on Saturday at Globe Life Field.
+Player prop betting options for Marcus Semien, Charlie Blackmon and others are available in the Texas Rangers-Colorado Rockies matchup at Globe Life Field on Sunday, starting at 2:35 PM ET.

 Bet on this matchup or its props with DraftKings!